Getting response from clinical site coordinators can be a constant battle of repeated follow-ups.

 There are many reasons why site coordinators don’t respond or are slow to respond.

 Today, site coordinators receive a continuous stream of communication from multiple sponsors and CROs.

 This communication comes through emails, phone calls, in-person visits and other internet-enabled mediums.
 Every clinical trial requires site coordinators to get trained on trial-specific systems.

 Site coordinators are responsible for seeing patients, negotiating contracts, submitting IRB/EC packed and collecting clinical trial data.
 This gets overwhelming, especially if the site is understaffed.

 In other situations, the clinical research responsibilities are divided across various departments.
 For example, contracts are managed by the legal team.

 The division of work can reduce the burden on the site coordinator.
 But if the legal department is slow to respond or does not understand clinical research space, site coordinator ends up having to deal with additional communication.

-In this post, I’ll share smart strategies to getting response from clinical site coordinators.
+In this post, I’ll share smart strategies to getting a response from clinical site coordinators.

 Batch your requests

 When possible, batch your requests to the site coordinator.
 By batching your requests, you are allowing the coordinator to be more productive.
 A continuous stream of ad hoc requests and communication is distracting.
 Unless there is a reason to separate your requests, opt for combined, comprehensive communication.